Monika Bednarek

 Monika Bednarek (born 1977) is a German-born Australian linguist.
-She is Professor in linguistics at the University of Sydney and Director of the Sydney Corpus Lab.
+She is a professor in linguistics at the University of Sydney and director of the Sydney Corpus Lab.
 She is one of the co-developers of Discursive News Values Analysis (DNVA), which is a framework for analyzing how events are constructed as newsworthy through language and images.
 Her work ranges across various linguistic sub-disciplines, including corpus linguistics, media linguistics, sociolinguistics, discourse analysis, stylistics, and applied linguistics.
+She was elected a Fellow of the Australian Academy of the Humanities in 2024.

 Biography

 Bednarek was born and educated in southern Germany.
 She received her PhD in English Linguistics (summa cum laude) in 2005 from the University of Augsburg under the supervision of Wolfram Bublitz.
 She received her Habilitation in English linguistics in 2008 from the same university, where she also held her first academic appointment.
 Since 2009 she has held a continuing position in Linguistics at the University of Sydney.

 From 2009 to 2015, Bednarek was book reviews editor of the SAGE journal Discourse and Communication.
 From 2017 to 2021, she was co-editor, along with Lachlan Mackenzie and Martin Hilpert, of the international journal Functions of Language (John Benjamins).